The following tips may help you care for your child and lessen the amount he or she cries.

 Health and Safety, Birth to 2 Years - Safety Measures Around the Home

 From birth to age 2, children depend on parents and caregivers for their safety.
 Safety issues change and increase rapidly in number as newborns grow into toddlers.
 It is important to consider your child's physical and mental development when evaluating current and future hazards.
 Although close supervision is important, it is not realistic to think that you can watch your child's every move.
 In .

 Health Tools help you make wise health decisions or take action to improve your health.
 Actionsets are designed to help people take an active role in managing a health condition.
-Grief: Coping with grief ...
+Fitness: Staying active when you have young children ...

 Health and Safety, Birth to 2 Years - Safety Measures Outside the Home